toughpixels/base/README.md

 # Base Theme

 Basic starter theme for Hugo client sites.
+Make sure you have the [extended version of Hugo installed](https://gohugo.io/troubleshooting/faq/#i-get-tocss--this-feature-is-not-available-in-your-current-hugo-version) to take advantage of image resizing.

 # Project Start